rsingel/contextly-plugin-wordpress/readme.txt

 = 1.1 =

-- Better display support for wide sites
+- Better display support for sites with wide text columns
 - Removed the Chrome tabbed display option as the tabs were never almost never clicked and the information density was low.
-- Improved ease of adjusting the placement of the main recommendation module now controlled by a short code rather than CSS elements: [contextly_main_module]
+- Improved ease of adjusting the placement of the main recommendation module.
+It's now controlled by a shortcode rather than CSS elements: [contextly_main_module]
 - Reduced reliance on a WP API to learn story metadata
 - Improved the way Contextly detects featured images for a post
-- More reliable detection of deleted/trashed photos
+- More reliable detection of deleted/trashed posts
 - New CSS/HTML for displays to make them easier to customize
+- Entirely new recommendation system

 = 1.0.97 =